forge42dev/remix-hook-form/README.md

 # remix-hook-form

-remix-hook-form is a lightweight wrapper around [remix-hook-form](https://react-hook-form.com/) that makes it easier to use in your [Remix](https://remix.run) applications.
-It provides a set of hooks and utilities that simplify the process of working with forms and form data, while leveraging the power and flexibility of remix-hook-form.
+remix-hook-form is a lightweight wrapper around [react-hook-form](https://react-hook-form.com/) that makes it easier to use in your [Remix](https://remix.run) applications.
+It provides a set of hooks and utilities that simplify the process of working with forms and form data, while leveraging the power and flexibility of react-hook-form.

 ## Installation